Betrayal is a traumatic experience.

 Secrecy and thought suppression increases the attraction of the affair partner and (The Link Between Thought Suppression and Level of Arousal, Debbie Layton-Tholl).

-This is one of the reasons why why honest communicaiton is crucial to move on and heal.
+This is one of the reasons why honest communication is crucial to move on and heal.

 Opening up with the spouse and cutting the affair partner out is the best way to do so.

-If the affair was deeply emotional, some of these questions will be painful to listen.
-This is why it’s best to leave them for later on, when the traumatic shock has started to taper off.
+Since it can be painful to hear the answer to this one, you can consider leaving it for later on, when the traumatic shock has started to taper off.

-The difference is very exhilarating in the short run, but in the long run it would get annoying (divorce rate of unfaithful partner with affair partner are the highest).
+For the cheater, the difference is exhilarating in the short run, but in the long run it would get annoying (divorce rate of unfaithful partner with affair partner are the highest).

 But few have the foresight to understand that.